Group2Interpretability/APA_Interpretability/README.md

 :file_folder: Pictures and Data Input Files needed to sucessfully execute the Notebook

 ## How to get started
-:chains: To make your life easy, the Notebook takes Pictures and Data Input Files directly from this repo.
+:chains: To make your life easy, the Notebook takes the Pictures and Data Input Files directly from this repo.

 :bar_chart: Alternatively, you may download the files contained in this repo and run the code on your local machine.